AdobeDocs/advertising.en/help/dsp/audiences/sources/source-optimizely.md

    * **Account Code:** This is the alphanumeric DSP Account Code, which you can find within DSP at [!UICONTROL Settings] > [!UICONTROL Account].

 The segments should be available in DSP within 24 hours and are refreshed as configured for the advertiser.
-Regardless of how frequently the segment is refreshed, inclusion in a segment expires after 30 days to ensure privacy compliance, so refresh the audiences by re-pushing them from [!DNL Optimizely] every 30 days or less.
+Regardless of how frequently the segment is refreshed, inclusion in a segment expires after 30 days by default or after a customer-specified expiration period.
+Refresh your segments by re-pushing them from [!DNL Optimizely] prior to the expiration.
+To request a custom segment expiration, contact your Adobe Account Team.

 <!--
 Are they using the Data Platform web services, another type of API, or a UI?
 Add a link to instructions, including how to designate DSP as the destination.
 And where will they input the DSP-specific fields?]